mariolazzari/node-inter/README.md

 - Private constructor – prevents direct instantiation.
 - Static instance – holds the single object.
 - Public access method – returns the same instance every time.

+### MVC

+The MVC Pattern (Model–View–Controller) is an architectural design pattern that separates an application into three interconnected components to improve maintainability, scalability, and testability.

+- Model: Represents the business logic and data
+- View: Represents the user interface
+- Acts as an intermediary between Model and View

+### In memory